natl/molecular-docs/docs/examples/parameter-study.markdown

 {:toc}

 ## Overview
 The simulation geometry is based upon a past parameter study [1] of direct and indirect DNA damage yields in straight DNA fibres to study the impacts of the different parameters.
+The **cylinders.mac** macro file can be used for such simulation.

 ## Geometry
-The geometry for parameter sweeps consists of a 3 μm sphere filled with 200.000 individual 216bp long straight DNA segments in a 100×30×30 nm placement volume.
-Radical kill distance [Damage model]( {{ "docs/overview/damage-model" | relative_url }} )  was set to 9 nm, as well as the range for direct interaction was set to 7 A.
+The geometry for parameter sweeps consists of a 3 μm sphere filled with 200.000 individual 216 bp long straight DNA segments in a 100 nm × 30 nm × 30 nm placement volume.
+Radical kill distance [Damage model]( {{ "docs/overview/damage-model" | relative_url }} ) is set to 9 nm and the range for direct interaction is set to 7 A.

 ```
 /world/worldSize 10200 nm